Overview

 As per what a standard tea house would look like, they are basic guest houses or lodges that offer simple rooms with twin beds, communal dining areas, and shared facilities such as bathrooms and basic washing facilities.
 Some tea houses offer amenities like hot showers and charging stations for electronic devices at an additional cost.
 They also serve delicious warm meals but with limited menu options.

-Meal is an important aspect when trekking in high-altitude trekking areas like Annapurna.
+Meal is an important aspect of trekking in high-altitude areas like Annapurna.
 It takes a lot of energy to complete a circular journey through the arid Annapurna region.
-And we try to incorporate nutritious meals for our travelers.
-We recommend travelers have meals that include all nutritious components like protein, carbohydrates, and other nutrients.
+We try to incorporate nutritious meals for our travelers.
+We recommend that travelers have meals that include all nutritious components like protein, carbohydrates, and other nutrients.

 Our Annapurna Circuit Trek includes 14 breakfasts, 11 lunches, and 10 dinners.
 With this, we also offer seasonal fruit during the trekking days.
 As per meals, you will get a wide variety of food options while in Kathmandu and Pokhara, but during trekking days, the options are limited.